 A requirement when one party has filed for divorce is for the other party to be formally notified.
 This usually takes place by the sheriff or a special process server serving the divorce papers on the other party.
 Service from the sheriff or a special process server satisfies due process requirements when a divorce begins.

 Being served divorce papers can be upsetting.
 For some, it can even be embarrassing.
-This can be the case where the divorce papers are served at work or at home in front of others (like the children).
+This can be the case where the divorce papers are served at work or home in front of others (like the children).

-In collaborative divorce, it is not necessary to formally have the divorce papers served on the other party.
+In a collaborative divorce, it is not necessary to formally have the divorce papers served on the other party.
 In a collaborative divorce, the parties instead work on trying to settle their divorce outside of court through sessions with the collaborative process.

 The waiver of service makes it unnecessary to have the divorce pleadings served upon them by a sheriff or process server.
 Instead, they are given a copy informally from the other side.
 After they have waived service, they will then file their answer with the court.